 How To Calculate Plumbing Labor Costs

-Before quoting a job, you must assess the complexity of the job.
-This assessment dictates the number of technicians needed and the estimated time to completion.
-Once you’ve determined the appropriate number of technicians, you will need to calculate your labor cost.
+Before quoting a job, you must assess its complexity.
+This determines the number of technicians needed and the estimated time to completion.
+With that, you can calculate the cost of labor for the project.

-Labor costs should include the plumber’s hourly rate, federal and state taxes, social security, health insurance, and worker’s compensation insurance.
+Labor costs should include the plumber’s hourly rate, taxes, and insurance.
 Each of these costs will vary based on your market.
-Depending on factors like local and national average pay, demand for services, and cost of living, plumber costs can differ significantly between regions.
-For a fair wage and competitive hiring, this is an important factor to consider when setting prices.
+Plumber costs can differ between regions depending on average pay, demand for services, and cost of living.
+You should also factor that into your plumbing service pricing.

 To maintain profitability, it’s standard in the industry to mark up labor costs.
-A 20-30% markup accounts for the unseen costs of running a business, such as recruitment, training, and human resources management.
+A 20-30% markup accounts for the unseen costs of running a business.
+That includes things such as recruitment, training, and human resources management.

 Plumbing Labor Cost Equation